chrisjbillington/autocython/doc/index.rst

         ext_modules = ext_modules,
     )

-Use of ``setuptools`` is crucial on Windows, otherwise ``distutils`` will not be able to find the Microsoft compilers.
-Importing ``PLATFORM_SUFFIX`` and appending it to the extension name allows each version of the extension to have a platform- specific unique name on Python 2 (``import_extension()`` makes sure it gets the right one at import time).
-If you are only using Python 3, you don't need to add this suffix, but you still should if your code needs to run on both Pytohn 2 and 3 (in Python 3 ``PLATFORM_SUFFIX`` is just an empty string)
+Use of ``setuptools`` is crucial on Windows, otherwise compilation will not be able to find the Microsoft compilers.
+Importing :attr:`~autocython.PLATFORM_SUFFIX` and appending it to the extension name allows each version of the extension to have a platform- specific unique name on Python 2 (:func:`~autocython.import_extension` makes sure it gets the right one at import time).
+If you are only using Python 3, you don't need to add this suffix, but you still should if your code needs to run on both Pytohn 2 and 3 (in Python 3 :attr:`~autocython.PLATFORM_SUFFIX` is just an empty string)

 The result of all this is: